CodeMode365/CodeMode365/README.md

   - Js frameworks
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
-- Outside tech, 📖 I love to play music and make musics, play different mucal instruments, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 📖 I love to play music and make musics, play different musical instruments, 🎵 listen to music, and 🌴 explore nature outdoors.

 ---------------------------------------------------------------------------------------------------------------------
 Credits: <a href="https://github.com/CodeMode365">CodeMode365</a>